City-of-Helsinki/digihel/README.md

 Requirements
 ------------

-Linked Events uses two files for requirements.
+This project uses two files for requirements.
 The workflow is as follows.

 `requirements.txt` is not edited manually, but is generated with `pip-compile`.